Helpful Maternity Photography Tips

 You will have to take my word for it when I say I was not the cute, tiny, pregnant person that I always dreamed I would be.
-In fact, it was quite the opposite, I had an affinity for vegetables as long as they were battered and deep fried and I had neighbors who egged on my constant and incessant need for chocolate pie in hopes that they might get to eat the leftovers, that is, if there were any leftovers.
-As a result, when the time came to do maternity photos, I took one peek in the mirror, decided I looked much too similar to my beloved Papa and his ample beer belly, and I backed out.
+In fact, I was quite the opposite.
+I had an affinity for vegetables, that is, the battered and deep fried vegetables.
+My neighbors constantly egged on my incessant need for chocolate pie, only in hopes to eat the leftovers, if there were any.
+As a result, when the time to do maternity photos came, I took one look in the mirror, and decided I looked much too similar to my beloved Papa, and his ample beer belly, and I backed out.

-Six years later I don’t really know or accurately recall what I looked like when I was pregnant, and all I have to prove that I did in fact, procreate, aside from the child herself are my tent size sweat pants with the super stretch waste band.
-While this is not the case for every woman, there are surely many of us that are moody, irrational, gigantic and otherwise unapproachable.
-Here are a few maternity Photography tips to catching in between the crazy and documenting the miracle that creating another human being really is.
+Six years later I don’t really know or accurately recall what I looked like when I was pregnant.
+All I have to prove that I did in fact procreate, aside from the child herself, are my tent-sized sweat pants, with the super-stretch waistband.
+While this is not the case for every woman, there are surely many of us who are moody, irrational, gigantic and otherwise unapproachable.
+Here are a few maternity photography tips to capture both the craziness of pregnancy and the miracle it is to create another human being.

-- Encourage the mother to feel beautiful, get their hair done, makeup done, buy a new outfit, what have you.
-Take it from me, women in general and pregnant women specifically will feel much more comfortable if they are just a little extra sparkling on the day of the photos.
+- Encourage the mother to do what makes her feel beautiful.
+Whether she has her hair or makeup done, or buys a new outfit, women in general, especially pregnant women, will feel more comfortable and confident with a little extra sparkle on the day of the photos.

 - Be encouraging.
-Talk to your client, tell her when she looks particularly beautiful, show her the photo if you got a great one, help her to know she is gorgeous.
-The more confident you help her feel, the more the confidence will come through the lens and the more she will love her photos.
+Talk to your client, and let her when she looks particularly beautiful.
+Show her the photo, if you have a great one, and help her to know she is gorgeous.
+The more confident you help her feel, the more the confidence will come through the lens, and the more she will love her photos.

-So, there you have it, nothing too specific, I try to treat a maternity shoot with all the empathy I can possibly muster and help the momma to be feel even for a short while, like she is absolutely stunning.
+So, there you have it, I hope this helps.
+I try to treat a maternity shoot with all the empathy I possibly can and help the momma to be feel, even for a short while, like she is absolutely stunning.
 Good luck and happy shooting!